View Details Explore Now →

 How can I find a mental health provider who accepts my insurance?

 You can search your insurance provider's website for a list of in-network providers.
-You can also contact your insurance company directly to request a list of providers in your area.
+You can also contact your Insurance Company directly to request a list of providers in your area.

 What should I do if my insurance claim for mental health services is denied?